 Paulo Durta (Ph.D.
+Purdue University) Paulo Durta (Ph.D.
 Purdue University) Paulo Dutra, a Don Quijote aficionado, is a side effect of a self-legitimated system of privileged cultural representation that drove him into becoming a non-traditional college student, an addict to short story writing and reading, a poet, and a teacher/scholar in order to escape performing activities, for a living, that some machine could easily accomplish.
-He is the author of a short story collection Aversão oficial: resumida (Malê, 2018) and of an upcoming poetry collection ablliterações.
+He is the author of a short story collection Aversão oficial: resumida (Malê, 2018) and of a poetry collection ablliterações (Malê 2019), semifinalist of Prêmio Oceanos 2020.
 He specializes in the intersections of race and artistic and cultural production in Luso-Brazilian/Latin-American context with an emphasis on conducting independent approaches to literary and cultural production that present alternatives to mainstream practices.
-His scholarly work on Don Quijote, race in Machado de Assis's works, and Racionais MC's's rap music has appeared in journals and book chapters in Brazil, Argentina and The United States
+His scholarly work on Don Quijote, race in Machado de Assis's works, and Racionais MC's's rap music has appeared in journals and book chapters in Brazil, Argentina and The United States.

 Richard J. File-Muriel (M.A., Ph.D.
-Indiana University Bloomington) was born in Normal, Illinois and grew up in the Midwest.
+Indiana University Bloomington) was born in Midwestern, Illinois.
 While serving in the US Army at Fort Hood as a light-wheel vehicle mechanic, Rich took several courses at Central Texas College before returning home to complete an Associate in Arts degree at Heartland Community College and BA in Spanish from Illinois State University.
-After taking classes with Kirk Widdison and Mark Davies, Rich realized that his path was to be found in the study of language and decided to pursue graduate study in Indiana University.
+After taking classes with Kirk Widdison and Mark Davies, Rich realized that his path was to be found in the study of language and completed his graduate study at Indiana University under the direction of Clancy Clements.
 Rich's research focuses on how frequency of use impacts the production and perception of language, specifically the sound patterns that we observe in popular speech.
-He conducts much of his research in Colombia, for which he was awarded a 2013 Fulbright at the Universidad Nacional de Colombia in Bogotá.
+He conducts much of his research in Colombia, for which he was awarded a 2013 Fulbright at the Universidad Nacional de Colombia.
 His current research models individual variation in sound patterns, which is often ignored in sociolinguistics research.
+Rich and his partner Pilar codirect a biennial study abroad program and delegation to Colombia, which focuses on decolonization, interculturality and grassroots peace construction.

 Ana Gabriela Hernández González (Ph.D.
 University of New Mexico).
 Prior to joining the faculty at University of New Mexico, she was visiting instructor at Emory University (2017-2019), and held position at Universidad Autónoma de Chihuahua (2001-2009).
 Dr. Hernández' primary scholarly focus is in textual representations of women in Mexican cultural memory.
-She specifically studies how magical/religious women have been represented in Mexico discourses that construct cultural identities in Mexico.
+She specifically studies how magical/religious women have been represented in Mexican discourses that construct cultural identities in Mexico.
 She has published articles in iMex, Mexico Interdisciplinario, (Heinrich-Heine-Universität Düsseldorf, March 2016), Confluencia Revista Hispánica de Cultura y Literatura (University of Northern Colorado, Spring 2016), and Transgresión Femenina.
 Her interests as Assistant SSL Coordinator are focused in connecting literature with language acquisition.